 - Have some other connections to enable other sensors to connect (some you may have to wire into the board directly)

-- Have a nice housing, similar to an LED light transformer and are electrically well designed
+- Have a nice housing rather than just a bare board, and are electrically well designed

 - Need no other supply (the low voltage for the electronics is all generated onboard from the mains)